top of page

 It was a typical bittersweet TT moment.
 You have to balance the thrill of meeting a great rider and seeing the most gorgeous bike at close quarters, while knowing that a privateer with a day job, mortgage and family has just suffered life-changing injuries.

 Eventually, the roads were cleared and bike and rider headed back to the Pits.
 But I’ll always remember the steely glint in Cam’s eyes as the visor went down and he pulled away.
 Of course the race was restarted.
-And yes, that Norton really does sound as breathtaking as it looks!
+And yes, that Norton really does sound as breathtaking as it looks.
+Just a shame its performance was less impressive.

 The Isle of Man Tourist Trophy is the oldest motor sport event - imagine Jeremy Clarkson here (no, you don't have to) - in the world.
 Technically a time trial, it is the most beautiful and the most deadly road race